Georgia Small Group Tours

 - 4 Day Samegrelo-Zemo Svaneti Small Group Rural Tour

-- Tale of Georgia
+- Georgia Adventure

 Smaller groups of 2-5 travelers get close attention at Nokalakevi archaeological reserve and Martvili Canyon.
 The intimate atmosphere creates genuine moments at Oda's family winery in Martvili, while cozy stays in local guesthouses foster real connections with Svan communities.